 “I have fought the good fight, I have finished the course, I have kept the faith; in the future there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day; and not only to me, but also to all who have loved His appearing.” ~ 2 Timothy 4:7-8

 “Motherhood takes…the strength of Samson, the wisdom of Solomon, the patience of Job, the faith of Abraham, the insight of Daniel and the courage of David!” – Unknown

 Five Spiritual Anchors for Moms

-With God’s help, we CAN fight the good fight of Mom-hood and win!
+With God’s help, we can fight the good fight of mom-hood, and we can win!

-As you read and meditate on the Truths from God’s Word (below), I pray they bring joy and hope to your spirit, soul, and body.
-Everything we ever need as Moms can be found somewhere in God’s Word.
+As you read and meditate on the truths from God’s Word (below), I pray they bring joy and hope to your spirit, soul, and body.
+We can find everything we will ever need as moms somewhere in God’s Word.
 Take hope and heart!

 Mari Jo had an encounter with the living God in 2000, and was freed from the bondage of legalism.
 She is passionate about Jesus and his love, and desires for everyone to know He is alive!